tobrega/Tobrega-Products/journal/journal.md

 My plan is to just deploy what I have and book office hours to try to figure out why it's so slow and what I can do to speed the queries up...

+---

-AWS account created.
+Other activities today: AWS account created.
 Spun up an EC2 instance but the key downloaded was a .cer file and not a .pem file.
 I might have missed an option somewhere.
 There are scripts people have dropped in stack overflow to convert .cer files into .pem files but the two I tried didn't work.
 Hopefully I didn't just install a bitcoin miner on my local machine... 😬 It's now 11:30pm. 😴 I'm going to start over in the morning.

 ## Daily Reflections 2021-05-13 W9D4

-.cer vs .pem file - Turns out it seems like [either is ok.](https://stackoverflow.com/questions/23225112/amazon-aws-ec2-getting-a-cer-file-instead-of-pem/23595139)
+.cer vs .pem file - Turns out it seems like [either is ok.](https://stackoverflow.com/questions/23225112/amazon-aws-ec2-getting-a-cer-file-instead-of-pem/23595139) Further, at the suggestion of my group mates, I opened the .cer file up in a text editor and it appears to be in the same format as .pem.
+I'll try the .cer file directly first and if it doesn't work, rename it as .pem.

 ---

 Need load balances for each server endpoint.
 Need a load balancer to direct to different clients too.